mcpython4-coding/Documentation/mcpython/client/Chat.md

     @onlyInClient() class ChatInventory extends mcpython.client.gui.ContainerRenderer.ContainerRenderer

-        main class for chat
+        Main class for chat inventory
+        Every player should have one

         function __init__(self)

-            creates an new Chat-instance
+            Creates a new Chat-inventory-instance

             variable self.label